Dr Ben Sweeting is Course Leader for BA(Hons) Architecture.

 Ben Sweeting is Course Leader for the undergraduate course in architecture.
 He studied architecture at Magdalene College, University of Cambridge and then at the Bartlett, UCL and his research has been funded by the Arts and Humanities Research Council and the Andrew W. Mellon Foundation.
 Ben has taught at Brighton since 2007, first as a visiting lecturer (2007-2008) and then on a permanent basis (2009-present).
 He has previously taught at the University of Greenwich (2010-2012), Kingston University (2008), Central St. Martins (2010-2011) and London South Bank University (2008-2009) and held a research assistant position at UCL (2006-2007).

 Ben has led BA Studio 01 since 2011, with Sarah Castle (IF_DO, 2015-2016), Tim Norman (Matavai Bay, 2014-2015) and Alex Arestis (Publica, 2011-2014).
-The work of the studio explores themes of scale, place and the public realm in both rural (Winchelsea; Alfriston) and urban (Regent Street; Brighton Pavilion, the Brighton Centre) contexts, receiving recognition from the RIBA with Ollie Riviere winning the Serjeant Award for Excellence in Drawing in 2014.
+The work of the studio explores themes of scale, place and the public realm in both rural (Winchelsea; Alfriston) and urban (Regent Street; Brighton Pavilion, the Brighton Centre) contexts, receiving recognition from the RIBA, Ollie Riviere winning the Serjeant Award for Excellence in Drawing in 2014, and in the multi-discipline Nagoya University prize, with honorable mentions for Eve Olsen in 2015 and Katerina Demetriou in 2016.

 I understand knowledge as something we make - something we create and construct for ourselves, rather than a commodity we passively receive.
 This is to see knowledge, not just education, as a process, and so in terms of knowing.
 This is especially evident in design, which is concerned with creating new possibilities rather than with learning how to replicating existing ones.
 Because we each experience and construct differently, and understand these experiences in different ways, there is always a difference between my understanding and a student's understanding.